-In 2016/17, ESPO was represented at multiple events, exhibitions and conferences promoting both our education and corporate offerings.
-Made up of a range of local and national events, this channel continues to play a strong part in our annual marketing plan.
-Some of the highlights of the year include the following:
+In 2017/18, ESPO was represented at multiple events, exhibitions and conferences promoting both our education and corporate offerings.
+Made up of local and national events, this channel continues to play a strong part in our annual marketing plan.
+Some of the key events included:

 - The Academies Show (London and Birmingham)

+- Youth Sport Trust Annual Conference

-- The LACA Main Event
+- The LACA Main Event (Catering)

-- NASBM National Conference
+- ISBL National Conference (School Business Managers)

-- Inspiring Leadership Conference
+- Inspiring Leadership Conference (Within Education)

-- Society of Procurement Officers in Local Government (SOPO)

-- The Public Sector show
+- Public Sector Show (London and Manchester)

-- The Chartered Institute of Housing event